The Heritage Park - Pitstone Green Museum

 The first experimental television station appeared in the 1930's, using the Baird 30 line mechanical apparatus.
 Baird continued with his experiments when in 1935/36 two standards were transmitted, one the Baird 240 line and the other the Marconi 405 line.
 Due to an unfortunate fire and the more advanced Marconi system, the Baird one was dropped and the Marconi system became the black and white standard adopted until colour arrived.
 The museum has a rare and unusual 1936 receiver that could be switched between the 240 line baird and the 405 line marconi.
 It is in working condition but of course there are no commercial stations now transmitting those signals.

-Our extensive collection of home computers now resides in this room dating from the Sinclair Z80 series just about the first computer designed for the home market.
-The photographic equipment display dates from the early years of the 20th century, all built of brass and mahogany.
-A working teletype equipment linked to a vintage computer.
-There are of course other exhibits on display including video games to play.
+Our extensive collection of home computers now resides in this room, dating from the Sinclair Z80 series just about the first computer designed for the home market.
+Recently revamped with new working computers on display including video games to play.

 The Museum Shop is also home to our Lace Makers